decentralized-identity/didwebvh/spec/specification.md

 The list of DIDs that witness DID updates are defined in the `witness` parameter, as described in the [Parameters](#didtdw-did-method-parameters) section of this specification.
-Once the first `witness` parameter has been added to a version, there is always an active list of witnesses, and a threshold of the active witnesses must provide verified proofs about an update before the update can be published.
+Once the first `witness` parameter has been added to a version, there is always an active list of witnesses, and a [[ref: threshold]] of the active witnesses must provide verified proofs about an update before the update can be published.
 If the a DID version contains a new (replacement) list of witnesses (by including a new `witness` [[ref: parameter]]) that new list